firebase/extensions/storage-resize-images/POSTINSTALL.md

 - Names resized image(s) using the same name as the original uploaded image, but suffixed with the specified width and height.
 - Stores the resized image(s) in the bucket `${param:IMG_BUCKET}` (and, if configured, under the path `${param:RESIZED_IMAGES_PATH}`).

-The extension also copies over to the resized image(s) the following metadata associated with the original image:
+The extension also copies the following metadata, if present, from the original image to the resized image(s):

 - [Cache-Control](https://developer.mozilla.org/docs/Web/HTTP/Headers/Cache-Control)
 - [Content-Disposition](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Disposition)